-A contingent asset is a possible asset arising from past events, the existence of which will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Group.
+A contingent asset is a possible asset arising from past events, the existence of which will be confirmed only by the occurrence or nonoccurrence of one or more uncertain future events not wholly within the control of the Group.
 Contingent assets are not recognised till the realisation of the income is virtually certain.
 However the same are disclosed in the financial statements where an inflow of economic benefit is possible.

-(I) Income Tax

-i) Current Income Tax:
+- (l) Income Tax - i) Current Income Tax: